 Update: March 17, 2020 — A new study concluded that coordinated hedgehog signaling induces new hair follicle generation in adult skin.
 The activation of Hedgehog (Hh) signaling in adjacent epithelial and stromal cells in adult mice created de novo follicles.

 Not surprisingly, the new hair follicles were also accompanied with skin tumors.
 However, treatment with Hedgehog-pathway inhibitor Vismodegib restricted tumor growth.
 At the same time, the new follicles remained intact.

 This post was originally written on July 5, 2017.
-Now updated with the latest major developments from last week summarized at the bottom.
+Then updated in December 2018 with the latest major developments summarized at the bottom.

 Perhaps the most important area of hair loss research that I have not yet covered on this blog relates to the Sonic Hedgehog (SHH) protein and signaling pathway.
 This Shh pathway is used by cells to communicate with each other.
 While the sonic hedgehog protein has numerous critical effects on a developing human embryo (brain, craniofacial, lungs, teeth and more), it also continues to be important in adulthood when it controls certain stem cell division activities.

 Getting into too much more detail about this would go beyond the scope of this blog.
 Shh was named after SEGA’s famous video game character, Sonic the Hedgehog.

 Sato, Leopold and Crystal (1999)

 In the initial decade after the first identification of the hedgehog gene around 1980, there was almost no research devoted to the impact of the SHH pathway upon human hair.
 However, this started to change in the mid-1990s (e.g., this from 1998).